 Once you provide your AI writing assistant with a topic, it’ll create all your headings and subheadings for each course section.
 Then you can use it to add meat to the bones.

-Now, as I mentioned before, keep in mind that while AI writing assistants excel at writing like humans they’re not subject matter experts and will on occasion make stuff up.
+Now, as I mentioned before, keep in mind that while AI writing assistants excel at writing like humans, they’re not subject-matter experts and will occasionally make stuff up or plagiarize.

-So, you always need to supervise the output and make the necessary changes to make your content factually correct.
+So, you always need to supervise the output and make the necessary changes to make your content factually correct and original.

 Tips on How to Use AI Writing Assistants